Doctor of Nursing Practice (DNP)

 2. Unencumbered RN license or APRN license

-3. Unofficial transcripts from nursing programs/degrees (official transcripts will be requested)
+3. Official transcripts from nursing programs/degrees (official transcripts will be requested)

 9. GRE scores are accepted but not required